pbougie/mac-dev-env/source/php-xdebug.html.markdown

 	pecl install xdebug

-Execute the following line to update your `php.ini` file.
+If the extension is added to your `php.ini` file automatically, **remove** the following line:

+	zend_extension_ts="xdebug.so"

+And replace it with:

-	echo 'zend_extension=/usr/local/php/lib/php/extensions/no-debug-zts-20121212/xdebug.so' >> /usr/local/php/etc/php.ini
+	echo 'zend_extension="/usr/local/php/lib/php/extensions/no-debug-zts-20121212/xdebug.so"' >> /usr/local/php/etc/php.ini

-Make sure the path to the extension is the same.

 ### Restart the Web Server